ncsa/IRC-425/Contributing.md

 For questions regarding individual kernels, their current version, and updates, please contact the individual listed in the kernel description documentation.

+### Kernel organization
+Each custom kernel should be contained with a directory under ./Kernels/ and should have a short but descriptive name relevant to individuals outside of the project.
+Ideally, these custom kernels are maintained through a CI pipeline and will not require manual updates.

+Prior to pull requests integrating new custom kernels into the overall list of maintained kernels, the listing in the main readme should be expanded with the required information, as tabulated below.

 ### Workflow

 1. Create a subdirectory for your kernel within the [kernels directory](./Kernels/)